sarkershantonu/sarkershantonu.github.io/_posts/2019/2019-01-16-vim-basics.md

 - Vim has multiple modes :
     - Normal Mode : For navigation .
 When you press ESC, all modes come back to this mode.
     - Insert Mode : For insert/edit.
 Pressing ```i``` will go in this mode.
-    - View/visual Mode
+    - View/visual Mode : For navigation and manipulation of text selections
     - Command mode : For inserting editor command.
 Press ```ESC``` for command mode
     - Select Mode : Similar to visual mode but more functionality.
-    - Ex-mode
+    - Ex-mode : Similar to the command-line mode but optimized for batch processing.

 ### Command Mode Basics
 - To exit : ```:q```